Cola (CamelPhat and Elderbrook song)

-"Cola" is a song by CamelPhat and Elderbrook, released as a single on 17 June 2017 by Defected Records.
+"Cola" is a song by British DJs and producers CamelPhat and Elderbrook, released as a single on 17 June 2017 by Defected Records.
 It was recorded, co-written, and produced by the British electronic house duo CamelPhat featuring vocals from Alexander "Elderbrook" Kotz, who was also a co-writer of the track.

 It reached number one on Billboard's Dance Club Songs chart in November 2017, giving the collaboration their first American chart topper.
 The single was nominated for a Best Dance Recording at the 2018 Grammy Awards.

+Composition

+"Cola" is a 122 beat-per-minute dance song with influence from Chicago house music.
+The chorus lyrics, which include the line "She sips a Coca-Cola / She can't tell the difference yet" have been interpreted by some critics as a reference to using date rape drugs to spike a woman's drink.
+Kotz told the Los Angeles Times that the lyrics were composed with a woman who is too intoxicated to get into a club in mind; a bouncer "kindly gets her a bottle of Coca-Cola to sober her up, but she thinks it's Rum & Coke."